EyringMLClimateGroup/behrens22james_SPCAM_VED/README.md

 ### Papers using this fork

 > G.Behrens, T. Beucler, P. Gentine, F. Iglesias-Suarez, M. Pritchard and V. Eyring, 2022.
-> Non-linear dimensionality reduction with a Variational Autoencoder Decoder
+> Non-linear dimensionality reduction with a Variational Encoder Decoder
 > to Understand Convective Processes in Climate Models